gieldemeulemeester/export-safari-reading-list/README.md

 # export-safari-reading-list

-Export Safari reading list to webloc files.
+Export Safari's reading list to webloc files.

-The Python script requires a `-i` or `--ifile` argument with the path to Safari's bookmarks plist file.
+The Python script requires a `-i` or `--ifile` argument with the path to Safari's bookmarks file.
 Optionally, you can add a `-o` or `--opath` argument with the path to the output directory for the .webloc files.
-If ommitted, the output will go to the current working directory.
+If ommitted, the .webloc files will be written to the current working directory.

-Safari's `Bookmarks.plist` can be found in `~/Library/Safari/Bookmarks.plist`.
-However, this location is by default no longer accessible with Terminal in macOS Mojave (10.14) or later.
+Safari's `Bookmarks.plist` file can be found in `~/Library/Safari/`.
+However, this directory is by default no longer accessible with Terminal in macOS Mojave (10.14) or later.
 You can either copy this file somewhere accessible or [grant full disk access to Terminal](https://appletoolbox.com/seeing-error-operation-not-permitted-in-macos-mojave/).

 Usage example:
 ```shell